qq313054256/learnGit/readme.txt

 Git is a distribue versition control sysytem
-Git is a free softwar
+Git is a free softwar distributed under the GPL